catosplace/ansible-engineering-base-role/README.md

 ## Author Information
 This role was built and is maintained by the Catosplace Engineering team.

+## Pre-Commit Hooks
+This role utilisies the [pre-commit](https://pre-commit.com/) tooling to preform checks, linting and even generation of Architecture Decision Record documentation.
+These checks are configured in the `.pre-commit-config.yaml` file and include the following key checks:

+* yamllint
+* ansible-lint
+* generate-adr-docs

+These checks can be run before commiting to GitHub using the `pre-commit` command, to run all checks.
+Specific checks can be run using the `pre-commit run <HOOK>` command, i.e `pre-commit run yamllint` will run just the `yamllint` check.

 ## Architecture Decision Records
 This role uses Architecture Decision Records (ADR) to capture significant design decisions.
 If you are new to the concept of ADRs then it is recommended you read [Documenting Architecture Decision](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions) by Michael Nygard.